immerfroehlich/audio-juicer/README.md

 - [ ] Usability: Sometimes the download of the artwork / images is so slow, that it seems the application may be crashed.
 It would be better to just download the 500px versions of the artwork.
         Also maybe it is a good idea to delete the images after the mp3 creation (not shure about this one)?
 - [x] Option to include all artists into filename and artist info.
+- [ ] After selecting the "include all artists" option remap all album info.
+- [ ] Reload main table and naming scheme example after checking "include all artists" .Create a method for album mapping and afterwards reload main table and naming scheme example.
+Call it after include all artists.

 Known Issues: